zealbell/WobbleMeshImageView/README.md

 ```

 if you like you could load a custom wobble-mesh via the wobble attribute `app:wobble` i.e. `app:wobble=@drawable/your-wobble-mask` but
-your-wobble-mask must be a bitmap in which each row of your mesh is a different color in terms of pixels to the another e.g.
+your-wobble-mask must be a bitmap in which each row of your mesh is a different color in terms of pixels to the other e.g.

 ![wobb1](shots/wobb1.png)